 Section 1241.
 Transmission Infrastructure Investment.
 FERC would be required to establish a rule to create incentive-based transmission rates.
 FERC would be authorized to revise the rule.
 The rule would promote reliable and economically efficient electric transmission and generation, provide for a return on equity that would attract new investment in transmission, encourage use of technologies that increased the transfer capacity of existing transmission facilities, and allow for the recovery of all prudently incurred costs that are necessary to comply with mandatory reliability standards.
 In addition, FERC would be directed to implement incentive rate-making for utilities that join a Regional Transmission Organization or Independent System Operator.
-The House-passed H.R.
-6 did not include reliability in the proposed FERC rule.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.